-In the last editions, IE University students have been selected for numerous Spring Weeks, including those at Goldman Sachs, Nomura, Macquarie, JP Morgan, Blackstone, Deutsche Bank, or Bank of America Merrill Lynch, among others.
+IE University students benefit from a massive selection of Spring Weeks hosted by prestigious institutions, including Goldman Sachs, Nomura, Macquarie, JP Morgan, Blackstone, Deutsche Bank, and Bank of America Merrill Lynch.

-In the last editions, IE University students have been selected for numerous Spring Weeks, including those at Goldman Sachs, Nomura, Macquarie, JP Morgan, Blackstone, Deutsche Bank, or Bank of America Merrill Lynch, among others.
+In recent editions, IE University students have been selected for numerous Spring Weeks, including those at Goldman Sachs, Nomura, Macquarie, JP Morgan, Blackstone, Deutsche Bank, or Bank of America Merrill Lynch, among others.
 These experiences have served as a perfect stepping stone to further opportunities at those firms, as well as at other top international institutions.

-The Spring Week at BofAML granted participants a general overview of the bank’s lines of business and how they operate.
-Each participant chose two lines of business of interest to them, and they were guided around the main activities they carried out.
-By the end of the week you had to specify your preference, do a numerical test, and have several interviews as part of the bank’s assessment process for their Summer Internship programme
+The Spring Week at BofAML gave participants a general overview of the bank’s lines of business and how they operate.
+Each participant chose two lines of business of interest to them, and they were guided through the main activities they carried out.
+By the end of the week you had to specify your preference, do a numerical test, and have several interviews as part of the bank’s assessment process for their Summer Internship program.

--How did you find out about this opportunity?
+How did you find out about this opportunity?

--How do you think your IE experience and the IE Talent & Careers team support helped you obtain this opportunity?
+How do you think your IE experience and the IE Talent & Careers team support helped you obtain this opportunity?

--What tips or advice would you give to other students looking to apply to Spring Weeks in the future?
+What tips or advice would you give to other students looking to apply to Spring Weeks in the future?

 Be aware that different banks require you to take different types of test; so prepare accordingly.
 For interviews be aware of what is happening in the markets and prepare a few pieces of news you find interesting and that may have impacted the bank.
 In addition, closely follow a deal that particular bank has recently worked on to show you are interested in and have knowledge of, their achievements.